Skip to content

 Terraform artifacts

-If you have a full commercial license, kdb Insights Enterprise provides default Terraform modules which are delivered as a TGZ.
-These modules are available through the KX Downloads Portal.
+If you have a full commercial license, kdb Insights Enterprise provides default Terraform modules packaged as a TGZ artifact available through the KX Downloads Portal.

-You will need to download the artifact and extract it.
+You need to download the artifact and extract it as explained in the following sections.

 Prerequisites